When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 SoundForest, Fireplace, or Soft Rain

-Frequency ToneOptional β€” very low volume if used
+Frequency ToneOptional β€” very low if used

 Volume~10–15% β€” barely perceptible